ShibbirAhmedArif/MATLAB-Programming-Practice/README.md

-This is a multiple wave representation program.
-Hope it will be useful for all learners.
+Doing lots of programs in MATLAB, I want to share them with all.
+Hope these will be useful for the learners.